Eligibility and Application Process

 Applications can be made by individual health care organizations (critical access hospitals, small rural hospitals, rural health clinics), jointly by a hospital and a rural health clinic or clinics, or by a consortium of rural health clinics.

 Each submitted application is followed by a 60-minute phone interview with members of the RHPTP team.
-Interviews typically take place during July and August.
+Planning for the next cohort year is currently in progress.

 The annual selection of organizations for RHPTP-focused virtual technical assistance is contingent upon funding approval for each project year.